DataDog/integrations-core/ecs_fargate/README.md

 ## Setup
 ### Installation

 The ECS Fargate check is packaged with the Agent, [run the Agent][1] with your containers to start collecting metrics.
-Additional details are available in our [AWS Fargate guide][7].

 ### Configuration